swissbib/libadmin/documentation/MigrationToLibadminEnhanced.md

 Separator ;.
 No "" around text.

 Save this to :
-documentation/database/data/libadmin.institutions.new.csv
-documentation/database/data/admininstitution.new.csv
+documentation/database/data/libadmin.institutions.csv
+documentation/database/data/admininstitution.csv

 Be careful :
-- A256 has a ";" in column AB (rechnungadresse)
-- N06 as well
-- N07 as well
-- RE31050 has a ; in colum email
-- LUMH1 have HSLUMU ; IDSLUKB in column AU
+- for museum geneve : ayer is in the wrong column
-- LUMH3 idem
-- LUMHS idem
+- for admin ABNKB, columns C and AB are on two lines
-- The institutions A353, sbi, E89 doesn't exist any more in libadmin
+- The institutions A353, sbi, E89 doesn't exist any more in libadmin.
+They should be removed from the "zugehörige institutionen" of the admininstitution table
+- in admin : kreditoren@ twice in the wrong column

 ## Create new Database